ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 </blockquote>
 </details>

-### Configuring an IPv6 in a vRack for routed-mode
+### Configuring an IPv6 in a vRack for routed mode

-In this section we will present more advanced IPv6 setup, where your vRack connected hosts are acting as a routers for hosted Virtual Machines.
-Such VMs have delegated subnets from the main IPv6 block (presented with an orange color on a schema below).
+In this section we will present a more advanced IPv6 setup, where your vRack connected hosts are acting as a routers for hosted Virtual Machines.
+Such VMs have delegated subnets from the main IPv6 block (presented with an orange color in the schema below).

 ![Configuring an IPv6 in a vRack for routed-mode](images/20240418-01.png){.thumbnail}

-The traffic path is as follows: inbound traffic to a given VM (with specified subnet) is routed through the customer's vRack, first to a specified host (with a next-hop address), then using a local-link (or vSwitch - black link fd00::/64 on a diagram) to the particular VM.
+The traffic path is as follows: Inbound traffic to a given VM (with specified subnet) is routed through the customer's vRack, first to a specified host (with a next-hop address), then using a local link (or vSwitch - black link fd00::/64 on a diagram) to the particular VM.
-Traffic comming back from such VM should use default route via first part of the local link (black one, fd00::1), then (possibly default) route from a host to it's gateway.
+Traffic comming back from such a VM should use the default route via the first part of the local link (black one, fd00::1), then (possibly default) route from a host to its gateway.

 #### APIv6 commands